oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 Roughly speaking, this attack is a variant of a CSRF attack.
-The attacker achieves the same goal as in the attack described in (#csrf): The attacker injects an authorization code (and with that, an access token) that is bound to the attacker's resources into a session between his victim and the client.
+The attacker achieves the same goal as in the attack described in (#csrf): The attacker injects an authorization code (and with that, an access token) that is bound to the attacker's resources into a session between their victim and the client.

 ### Attack Description